This monster Magnus Audio MA-300 power amplifier came in for a factory power supply upgrade. Let’s take a look!

 This Magnus Audio MA-300 came in for a factory power supply upgrade.
 Magnus Audio has developed a new board which they fit to their current top of the range model and offers as retro-fit for some older models like the MA-300.

 Any time you put yourself out there as willing and able to work on gear like this, you take on great challenges and risks.
 This upgrade, whilst technically straightforward, requires soldering and critically precise work.
 One mistake and this 12K USD amplifier ashes itself at power on.
-As you can imagine, there is note-taking, photography and quadruple-checking before any switches are flipped.
+As you can imagine, note-taking, photography and quadruple-checking are utilised before any switches are flipped.

 As always, I gave the amp a thorough pressure dusting, clean and of course, careful testing her once the work was complete.